Reviews You Can Rely On

 If you're constantly transferring large media files or data sets between computers, you'll love the PNY Pro Elite 256GB.
 This model is also great for editing photos and videos without moving them onto your computer.
 It's crazy fast — it wrote our 5GB speed torture test folder in just 2 minutes, a mere fraction of what it took most drives.
 It also gobbled up a 5GB movie file in only 20 seconds, and the read speeds are even faster.
 This blazing speed is backed up by a stylish and durable all-metal build.
 It is one of the few full-sized flash drives that we are confident could survive the wear and tear of living on a keychain.

-The PNY Pro Elite 256GB is considerably more expensive than most flash drives on the market.
-However, the extra speed it affords will be well worth the investment if you're one that continually moves large files around.
+The PNY Pro Elite 256GB is considerably pricier than most flash drives on the market.
+However, the extra speed it affords is worth the investment if you're the type who continually moves large files around.

 Max write/read speeds: 47/156 MB/s | Available sizes (GB): 16, 32, 64,128, 256